Odell Test Collection – Collections

 Subject collections, 5th ed. compiled by Lee Ash (New York: R. R. Bowker, 1978), p.
 325.

-Major test publishers’ catalogs are scanned for appropriate new tests, and tests are ordered on recommendation from faculty and patrons.
+Major test publishers’ catalogs are available for selection, and tests are ordered on recommendation from faculty and patrons.
+Donations of tests are also accepted selectively.

 English is the primary language of the collection.
 Materials in western European languages are acquired selectively and mostly relate to tests of proficiency in a foreign language.

-Although the collection contains material from the early 1900’s, current emphasis of the collection is on recent tests and measurements.
+Although the collection contains material from the early 1900s, current emphasis of the collection is on recent tests and measurements.
+Generally, retrospective materials are received as gifts.

-The emphasis of the collection is on American tests and measurements, with significantly fewer materials from Canada, the U. K., and Australia.
+The emphasis of the collection is on tests and measurements from the United States, with significantly fewer materials from Canada, the U. K., and Australia.

 Treatment of Subject: